marijanasevo/article-generator/README.md

 ## Installation

-Clone the repository and run `npm install`.
+- Clone the repository and run `npm install`.

-You'll need to create `env.local` and to include the following environment
+- You'll need to create `env.local` and include the following environment variables:
-variables:

 ```dotenv
 OPENAI_API_KEY=